Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 Maku’u Farmer’s Market

 Start the day off with breakfast and a taste of the local flavor as you eat and shop your way through the local farmers market on the morning of day 4.
-Be sure to bring a few dollars in cash to pay to park if you are driving.
-Here is a great guide to the farmer’s markets on the Big Island.
-As we were staying near Volcano, we visited Maku’u Farmer’s Market which we heard was one of the best on the island and I have to say I can’t disagree!

-Some of our favorite snacks we tasted were an acai bowl with loads of fresh fruit toppings and yummy hazelnut chocolate, melon boba, freshly cooked coconut shrimp, and poke in fried egg rolls wrappers, kind of like sushi? (can’t remember how it was called).
-It was also fun to walk around and see all the beautiful plants and artisan goods for sale.
-Such a bummer we couldn’t take it back on the plane with us, but it was still lovely to browse!
+Some of our favorite snacks we tasted were an acai bowl with loads of fresh fruit toppings and yummy hazelnut chocolate, melon boba, freshly cooked coconut shrimp, and Poke in fried egg roll wrappers, kind of like sushi? (can’t remember what it was called).

 Go Chasing Waterfalls

-Head towards the town of Waimea for the last night on your tour of the island.
-If you are driving from Hilo make sure you stop for malasadas (fried and filled donuts) or loco moco (pulled beef on rice with egg and gravy) at the Tex Drive-in.
 We made the mistake of passing right by it and later, while googling the famous Hawaiian donuts I was now craving, we found out Tex Drive-in was actually locally famous and the most highly recommended spot to taste them on the island, so we had to backtrack the next morning and grab both malasadas and loco moco for breakfast on our way out.
 Highly worth it!

 Day 5: Sightseeing at Waimea Canyon + Beach Hopping in Kona

-This is your last day in Hawai’i, and if you’ve timed it right you’ll spend the whole day soaking up sights around the Big Island before your evening flight back home.
-Start off the day by stopping by Waimea Canyon on your loop back around towards Kona.
 The canyon view is beautiful and you can hike down to the bottom as well, time permitting.
 However, be advised: parking is a little precarious along the neighborhood roads, and the road down into the canyon from the top is much too steep for regular rental cars.
-We heard of many tourists getting stuck trying to drive down; please do not attempt this.
-Instead, plan time to hike down, or admire the view from above which is well worth seeing in its own right.

 Final Dinner

-Have your last Hawaiian Dinner around Kona before flying out – we returned our Turo car in Holualoa so stopped in the only open place we could find at Holuakoa Gardens and Cafe.
-It was absolutely delicious but expensive and a bit haughty for our first impression – they barely let us dine without a reservation despite ample empty tables all throughout the gardens, but thankfully they did and we ordered a swordfish plate ($) to split which was quality and we loved it, though definitely not in our normal travel budget range.
+It was absolutely delicious but expensive and a bit haughty for our first impression – they barely let us dine without a reservation despite ample empty tables all throughout the gardens, but thankfully they did and we ordered a swordfish plate ($) to split which was quality and we loved it, though not in our normal travel budget range.

 After dropping off our rental car back to the owner, we ordered an uber and head back to the airport.
-Hawai’i, you were beautiful, and I will miss you!

-Final Thoughts
+Final Thoughts on Big Island, Hawai’i

 Overall, it was an honor to visit the Big Island of Hawai’i.
 We loved getting a glimpse into the culture and beauty of this island, and were truly humbled to be guests there.
 We hope to come back soon, because there is still so much to experience on this tropical paradise.